Willy-Chuang/AppworksSchool-AndroidClass/Week2/W2Assignment.md

 ##### 5.What are ​**Value Type**​ variables?
 List out the Value Type variables you know.

-A data type which holds content in its memory, meaning the variables directly contain their value.EX: Int?
+A data type which holds content in its memory, meaning the variables directly contain their value.EX: byte, short, int, long, float, double, boolean, char

 ##### 6.What’s the **​maximum**​ value of **​Int**​?
 If you want to represent integers larger than the limit, what should you do instead of using int variables?